UX Design is a Piece of Cake: Usability, Aesthetics, and Personal Preference

 “Before suggesting a change, I want to make sure I know what it is that you’re not liking.
 Can you be more specific?
 What do you think about the cake itself?
 And what about the filling and frosting?”

 Charlie thought about it and replied, “I like the cake very much, and the chocolate cherry filling is great.
-Hmm, you know, maybe it’s just the frosting and decoration.
+Hmm, maybe its just the frosting and decoration.
 It has a lot of pink and cherries.
-It’s a little too, I don’t know… feminine, maybe?
-Maybe you could just decorate with more chocolate instead of cherries?
+It’s a little too, I don’t know… feminine, maybe?”

 Now Benny understood what was going on.
 Charlie liked the flavor, but it was a little too frou-frou for Charlie, so he felt funny serving it at his party.
 With this knowledge, Benny redecorated the cake with chocolate-covered cherries and white frosting.
 The result was almost identical in flavor but had an appearance that matched what Charlie was hoping for.